samruddhijp05/Site-Energy-Intensity-Prediction/README.md

-⚡ Project 2: Site Energy Intensity Prediction
+⚡ Site Energy Intensity Prediction ⚡

 🧾**Description:**
 According to a report issued by the International Energy Agency (IEA), the lifecycle of buildings from construction to demolition was responsible for 37% of global energy-related and process-related CO2 emissions in 2020.
 Yet it is possible to drastically reduce the energy consumption of buildings by a combination of easy-to-implement fixes and state-of-the-art strategies.